 - Michigan Counseling Career and Salary Information

 - Frequently Asked Questions

 How to Become a Counselor in Michigan

 Licensure and a master’s degree in a related area are required for most types of counseling in Michigan.
+Many schools in Michigan offer degrees that will meet state licensing requirements.
+You may also find that programs from schools in other states meet Michigan’s education guidelines.
 Each type of licensure may also have other requirements, such as exams or work experience.

 1. Decide which area of counseling to pursue.